 I was approached by my former colleague Michael (Michael R. Hansen) in autumn 2010 where he proposed that we should write a new textbook on functional programming - now using the F# programming language.
 To begin with I was quite sceptical about using a programming language appearing as part of a Microsoft program package.
 Solving a number of programming problems using the language convinced me, however, of the supreme qualities of F# - and we embarked on the project of getting acquainted with F# and writing the textbook.

 Michael and I spent considerable time solving traditional programming problems in F#.
-A combination of functional and imperative F# with an occasional pinch of OO gives a very pleasing platform for program development - once you have found your way through the wilderness of MSDN documentation (newcomers to the MSDN world may benefit from the keyword index to the MSDN library documentation found on the web-site of the book).
+A combination of functional and imperative F# with an occasional pinch of OO gives a very pleasing platform for program development - once you have found your way through the wilderness of MSDN documentation (newcomers to the MSDN world may benefit from the MSDN library documentation found on the web-site of the book).
 All of Chapter 10 and part of Chapter 11 present program examples using this programming style.

 Computation expressions look esoteric to begin with, but they are actually rather useful.
 We spent much time trying to get this concept down to earth, with the purpose of making it accessible to simple-minded people like ourselves.
 The reader may judge how far we succeeded by studying Chapter 12 of the book.

 Writing this textbook with Michael has been an exciting experience.

 F#’s powerful type inference means less typing, more thinking